BioJulia/GenomicFeatures.jl/docs/src/intervals.md

 | `'-'`  | `STRAND_NEG`  | negative strand                   |
 | `'.'`  | `STRAND_BOTH` | non-strand-specific feature       |

-Similarly to the `SeqRecord` type in the `Bio.Seq` module, `Interval` is parameterized on metadata type, which lets it efficiently and precisely be specialized to represent intervals from a variety of formats.
+`Interval` is parameterized on metadata type, which lets it efficiently and precisely be specialized to represent intervals from a variety of formats.

-The default strand and metadata values are `STRAND_BOTH` and `nothing`:
+The default strand and metadata value are `STRAND_BOTH` and `nothing`:
 ```jlcon
 julia> Interval("chr1", 10000, 20000)
 GenomicFeatures.Interval{Void}: